tri47/tri47.github.io/_posts/2020-03-05-scraping-a-instagram-profile.md

 ## Getting all those ID's!
 Instagram uses graphQL API for profile pages.
 The following does not apply to a hashtag page as it uses a different query structure.

 To get the query structure, open a public profile page (I use Firefox).
-Right click and select Inspect.
+Right-click and select Inspect.

-Next, select Network, you will find a list of queries that were sent to the Istagram's server.
+Next, select Network, you will find a list of queries that were sent to the Instagram's server.
 Scroll on the profile page to retrieve the next 12 posts while keeping the Network window open.

 ![screenshot](/assets/images/scrape1.png)